 Students will work with their Academic Advisor to pick courses.
 The following courses have been specifically chose to help students develop the skills they need to be successful at university and are strongly recommended:

 - Enrolling in 99:090 Fundamentals of University or 99:175 Fundamentals of Inquiry or the participation in at least six (6) Student Success Series Workshops

 - Consider enrolling in, based on past academic/personal experiences and/or future goals, one or more of the following skill based-courses*:

 - 62:091 Core Math

 * List is subject to change.
 These courses will be considered electives.
 All other courses will be geared to a student’s academic goals.

 2) Success Coaching

-Each student will be assigned a Success Coach that you will meet with two to three times during the first semester.
-He or she will provide tips and strategies as well as refer you to additional services as needed.
-Your coach will contact you through your BU email account, so please check your account regularly.
+Students can access group coaching weekly throughout their first semester.
+The Success Coach is an upper years student who can provide tips and strategies as well as refer you to additional services as needed.
+The program coordinator will contact you through your BU email account, so please check your account regularly.